rs-kellogg/edgar-data-extract/README.md

 >

 ## Objective:
 The objective of this task is to extract information from Form 4 filings and store the information in a database.
 The database will be used to analyze insider trading activity.
-For out purposes, a database can consist of one or more flat files (e.g., in CSV format) that can be loaded into one or more Pandas dataframes.
+For our purposes, a database can consist of one or more flat files (e.g., in CSV format) that can be loaded into one or more Pandas dataframes.

-The task template repository provides 100 Form 3 examples in the `data` directory.
+The task template repository provides 100 Form 4 examples in the `data` directory.
 In real life, there are many thousands of these files and they are updated daily.
 We therefore need to automate the process of extracting information from these files and storing the information in a database.
 We would like for you to prototype a solution.

 Our preference is for you to use Python code for this task.
 You may use Jupyter notebooks for exploration and to illustrate your solution.
 You may use any Python libraries you wish.
 You may also use any other tools you wish, but please be prepared to explain your choices.

 ## Deliverables:
-We would like a command line interface that accepts a diretory as input containing Form 3 files.
-Output should be one or more flat files (e.g. in CSV format) that extracts the relevant information from these files.
+We would like a command line interface that accepts a directory as input containing Form 3 files.
+Output should be one or more flat files (e.g. in CSV format) that extracts the relevant information from the Form 3 files.
 The output should be suitable for loading into a database, or into one or more Pandas dataframes.

 Please use this git repository as a template for your solution.
 You may fork this repository and submit a pull request, or you may create a new repository and send us a link.
 Please include a README.md file that describes your solution and how to run it.
+Source code may go in the `edgar` directory.
+Test code should go in the `test` directory.
+You may add additional files and directories as needed.